 - Role play: A time-honored tool, role play is an effective way to make behavior modification fun.
 You can exponentially increase its impact by involving employees from all levels of the organization … including those at the C-level.

 Even within these practices there are a number of options for minimizing harassment in a way that jibes with your organization’s unique employee composition, culture, challenges, and objectives.
-If you would like to see some innovative ways to present compliance and harassment issues to employees, ask for a free trial and checkout our video library for courses on harassment.
+If you would like to see some innovative ways to present compliance and harassment issues to employees, sign up for a free trial or checkout a few of our compliance training courses.